callstack/linaria/docs/DYNAMIC_STYLES.md

 # Dynamic styles with `css` tag

 Sometimes we have some styles based on component's props or state, or dynamic in some way.
 If you use the `styled` helper with React, this is automatically handled using CSS custom properties.
-For `css` tags, we can use various approaches to tackle this.
-Each with their own limitations.
+But we cannot do the same for `css` tags since they aren't linked to any component, and so we don't have access to state and props.
+However, there are some approaches to tackle this, each with their own limitations.

 ## Inline styles